Occupational Network ABE Class

 - Utilizing computer technology to improve academic skills and work literacy skills.

-- Students in the occupational network class who are unable to successfully complete their goals within the time allowed will be invited to return to the occupational network class.
-They will be informed of the other available services, such as the community rehabilitation facilities, vocational rehabilitation, Human Resource Development (HRD), and, where available, community supported employment programs.
+- Students will be informed of the other available services, such as the community rehabilitation facilities, vocational rehabilitation, Human Resource Development (HRD), and, where available, community-supported employment programs.

 - Once a student exits the occupational network class, re-entry is dependent upon the outcome of an individual assessment meeting.
 The meeting will include the student, the Program Director, and other appropriate College and Career Readiness staff.
 The meeting will be used to assess the student’s skills and explore the available opportunities.